 What does this mean?

-Put simply, it’s your bodies ability to utilise every available fuel source , rather than being dependant on a constant influx of food.
+Put simply, it’s your body’s ability to utilise every available fuel source, rather than being dependent on a constant influx of food.

-Intermittent Fasting can be an effective way to improve your metabolic flexibility and increase the chances of tapping into stored energy reserves.
+Intermittent Fasting can effectively improve your metabolic flexibility and increase the chances of tapping into stored energy reserves.

 How to Reset Your Body to Burn Fat

-This is not in line with our circadian rhythms (body clocks) and it can cause issues with appetite control, energy levels, digestion and it can even improve your sleep quality!
+This is not in line with our circadian rhythms (body clocks), and it can cause issues with appetite control, energy levels, and digestion, and it can even improve your sleep quality!

-This is nothing extreme and I believe that most people can do this with little side effects.
+This is nothing extreme, and I believe that most people can do this with few side effects.

-This may be radical to some of you reading this, but trying to calorie restrict, eating little and often throughout the day is going to prevent you from tapping into stored energy reserves.
+This may be radical to some of you reading this, but trying to calorie restrict, eating little and often throughout the day will prevent you from tapping into stored energy reserves.
 In my experience as a coach of 10 years, it will lead to an overconsumption of calories and leave you wanting food all day long.

 Snacking culture has got completely out of hand.
-In the past 20 years, we have gone from the social norm of eating three square meals per day with nothing in between, to eating up to 8 times a day.
+In the past 20 years, we have gone from the social norm of eating three square meals daily with nothing in between to eating up to 8 times a day.
 This is having a negative effect on calorie control, energy levels, focus, mood and overall health.